Porous / 2020 -2022

 Error 404 502 410 / 2019 – 2012

-Project Error 502 404 410 is a generative sound installation based on the phenomenon of server errors.
-Rarely noticed when occur, there are sounds, accompanying the technical failures.
-The discrete work of hard disk appliances becomes both an example of “reverse-engineering” and an attempt of a translation between media.
-The obscure realm of data noise is revealed with the artist’s scientific attitude and receives an aesthetic frame.
-As the disks perform their turns, in the endless loop of self-reference, the recursion is not always regular, disturbed by the randomness factor.
+The project “Error 502 404 410” is a generative sound installation based on the phenomenon of server errors.
+Rarely noticed when they occur, these technical failures are accompanied by sounds.
+The discrete work of hard disk appliances becomes both an example of “reverse engineering” and an attempt at translation between media.
+The obscure realm of data noise is revealed and given an aesthetic frame by the artist’s scientific approach.
+As the disks rotate in an endless loop of self-reference, the recursion is not always regular because it is disturbed by the randomness factor.

 ERROR 404 502 410 / burned tree / 3 hard discs, acrylic glass, Arduino, DIY electronics, piezzos, speakers.